 The shopping scene can get overwhelming in Portland, but In the Know Shopping can take you on a tour to many of their favorites.

 For eats, grab some thoughtful small plates at Central Provisions or indulge in the chef’s tasting menu at Miyake.
 And if you are a French fries lover like myself, you have to book a seat at Duck Fat.
+Or just take a culinary walking tour in Old Port to get a sampling of local food.

 4. ✦ Sail the Casco Bay with Calendar Islands Sailing